StefanoNasini/Restricted-Min-Norm-Semi-Assignment-in-Group-Formation-Quantum-and-Binary-Algorithmic-Integration/README.md

 # Restricted-Min-Norm-Semi-Assignment-in-Group-Formation-Quantum-and-Binary-Algorithmic-Integration
 Reproducibility directory for the numerical results of "Restricted Min-Norm Semi-Assignment in Group Formation: Quantum and Binary Algorithmic Integration", by Stefano Nasini, Luis Fernando Perez Armas.
+Copy the whole folder in the local directory and use a Python terminal to run the file 'run_all_python.py'.